Mainland Headwear Holdings:

 An issuer should be headed by an effective board which should assume responsibility for leadership and control of the issuer and be collectively responsible for promoting the success of the issuer by directing and supervising the issuer’s affairs.
 Directors should take decisions objectively in the interests of the issuer.

 Regular Board meetings are held at quarterly intervals.
 In addition, special Board meetings will be held when necessary.
-Attendance of individual Directors at shareholders’ meetings and board meetings in 2022 are as follows:
+Attendance of individual Directors at shareholders’ meetings, board meetings, nomination committee meetings, remuneration committee meetings and audit committee meetings in 2023 are as follows:

 Dates of regular Board meetings are scheduled at least 14 days in advance to provide sufficient notice to give all Directors an opportunity to attend.
 For all other Board meetings, reasonable notice will be given.